Galileo-Galilei/kedro-mlflow/README.md

 This package is still in active development.
 We use [SemVer](https://semver.org/) principles to version our releases.
 Until we reach `1.0.0` milestone, breaking changes will lead to `<minor>` version number increment, while releases which do not introduce breaking changes in the API will lead to `<patch>` version number increment.

-The user must be aware that we will not reach `1.0.0` milestone before Kedro does (mlflow has already reached `1.0.0`).
+The user must be aware that we will not reach `1.0.0` milestone before Kedro does (mlflow has already reached `1.0.0`). **That said, the API is considered as stable from 0.8.0 version and user can reliably consider that no consequent breaking change will happen unless absolutely necessary for Kedro compatibility.**

-If you want to see how to migrate from one version of `kedro-mlflow` to another, see the [migration guide](https://kedro-mlflow.readthedocs.io/en/stable/source/02_installation/03_migration_guide.html).
+If you want to migrate from an older version of `kedro-mlflow` to most recent ones, see the [migration guide](https://kedro-mlflow.readthedocs.io/en/stable/source/02_installation/03_migration_guide.html).

 # Can I contribute?